 Darren Lynn Bousman was originally not interested in directing the fourth installment in the Saw series, but the producers persuaded him to read the script anyway.
 Bousman decided to take the directional duties when a plot twist in the script took him completely by surprise, something he thought impossible after being involved in the Saw series for three years.

 Betsy Russell was in the same outfit during the hospital scene after which Jill loses Gideon, as she is in the interrogation scene.
-She the camera slowly pans to the mirror to transition into the interrogation scene with Strahm.
+The camera slowly pans to the mirror to transition into the interrogation scene with Agent Peter Strahm.
 The sets were right next door to each other and Betsy literally ran to the interrogation set for the transition to work properly.

 Saw IV (2007) was given the green-light before the third movie even opened.
 This was stated in Fangoria Magazine #257: "The synopsis, bare as it is, takes the third installment to a new budget level for Lionsgate's wildly successful franchise.
 Saw (2004) was made for approximately $1 million, Saw II (2005) cost $4 million and the figure for Saw III (2006), according to producer Mark Burg, has risen to $10 million.
 Saw III was green-lighted the morning after Saw II opened to massive box-office returns, the producer confirms, "and when they ordered Saw III, they also ordered and green-lit Saw IV."